Love the benefits of retinol? Then don’t skip this essential skincare step

 What the sun is doing to your skin

 For some, feelings about sunscreen are a complete 180 from their love for retinol (read: they hate it).
 No other skincare product has a worse reputation than goopy, thick, chalky SPF.
 But if ever a product deserved a hero edit, it’s sunscreen.
-When you select a broad-spectrum sunscreen that’s ideally at SPF 30 (but heck, we’ll take SPF 15—as long as you’re wearing some kind of SPF daily), you’re shielding your skin from a process called photoaging.
+When you select a broad-spectrum sunscreen that’s ideally at SPF 30, you’re shielding your skin from a process called photoaging.

 Photoaging is a one-word description for how UV radiation from the sun causes cumulative damage that makes skin age prematurely.
 “Also known as photodamage, extrinsic aging, sun damage or simply dark spots, photoaging is responsible for 90% of the visible changes we see in our skin,” says Lori Cahitas, esthetician and manager of global education content for professional skin therapists.